 Students will intern in a field experience with children 3-4 years of age integrating prior early childhood coursework through the preparation of interdisciplinary units designed and delivered within an environment of children 3-4 years of age.
-Prerequisite: admission to Early Childhood program.
+Field experience reflections addressing the National Association for the Education of Young Children (NAEYC) standards will be compiled into a field experience portfolio.
+Restricted to students admitted to the early childhood endorsement/licensure program.
+May be repeated for credit.